limeng12/DrugAnalysis/readme.txt

 4. Download drugBank.xml and MedDRA files.

-5. Run FAERSSystem using Java
+5. Run FAERSSystem.
+FAERSSystem.sh in Linux and FAERSSystem.bat in Windows.

 Where to cite: